ankit9437/Covid-Data-Analysis/README.md

 # Covid-Data-Analysis
 It is Used to predict and analyse covid cases in India.
+It uses Linear Regression to predict Total number of cases upto a given date.
+Total number of cases in various states is represented through bar graph.
+States included are: 'Kerala', 'Tamil Nadu', 'Karnataka', 'Delhi', 'Andhra Pradesh', 'Madhya Pradesh', 'Odisha', 'Punjab', 'Chandigarh', 'Jammu and Kashmir', 'Maharashtra', 'Gujarat', 'Rajasthan'.
+Total cases uptill 15th April is represented using line graph.